RodrigoSantiago/Flat/README.md

     );
 }
 ```
+A new Window can be created later using `Application.createWindow`

 ### Style-Properties and Attributes
 All proprties have two names : CamelCaase for Java and kebab-case for CSS-Like and String